 Alan Barnosky is quickly becoming known as an emerging folk and bluegrass songwriter.
 He was a showcase artist at the 2018 Southeast Regional Folk Alliance (SERFA), was selected to perform in the Songwriter Showcase at the 2018 IBMA World of Bluegrass festival, and was an honorable mention for the 2018 Telluride Troubadour songwriter competition.
-He has performed with various acoustic acts over the years and has played at the IBMA Bluegrass Ramble, the John Hartford Memorial Festival, and the Festival for the Eno, to name a few.
+He can be found every Monday at The Pit in Durham, NC hosting Durham Beer & Banjos, a weekly music series that features local and touring bluegrass, folk, and Americana acts.
+He has performed with various acoustic groups over the years and has played at the IBMA Bluegrass Ramble, the John Hartford Memorial Festival, and the Festival for the Eno, to name a few.
 In 2011 his group Wayward Roots earned second place in the Telluride Bluegrass Festival band competition.

 Originally from southeast Michigan, Barnosky first emerged as a solo songwriter amid Washington, DC’s thriving folk and bluegrass music scene.
 He now lives in Durham, North Carolina where he performs solo and also plays with the bluegrass four-piece Counterclockwise String Band.

 PARAGRAPH: Alan Barnosky is a flatpicking guitarist and songwriter proudly nestled within the realms of folk, bluegrass, and Americana.
 His recently released debut solo album Old Freight reached number 10 in the national Folk DJ Chart in March 2018, with two tracks off the record in the top 5 songs ("Old Freight" and "Bowling Green").
-Barnosky was an official showcase artist at this year's Southeast Regional Folk Alliance Conference and will be featured in the Songwriter Showcase at the 2018 IBMA World of Bluegrass festival.
+Barnosky was an official showcase artist at the 2018 Southeast Regional Folk Alliance Conference and featured in the Songwriter Showcase at the 2018 IBMA World of Bluegrass festival.

 TWEET: Flatpicking guitarist and songwriter Alan Barnosky sits proudly within the realms of bluegrass, folk, and Americana.
 His recently released debut solo album Old Freight reached #10 in the national Folk DJ Chart in March 2018.